March 22, 2023 The Carter to Celebrate Richard Avedon’s 100th Birthday with Presentation of Select Works from In the American West project

 About In the American West

 In 1979, the Carter commissioned photographer Richard Avedon to create a portrait of the American West.
-Intrigued by the challenge, Avedon spent the next six summers, from 1979 to 1984, traveling to 189 towns in thirteen states—Arizona, California, Colorado, Idaho, Iowa, Montana, Nevada, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, and Wyoming—and up into Canada.
+Intrigued by the challenge, Avedon spent the next six summers, from 1979 to 1984, traveling to 189 towns in seventeen states—Arizona, California, Colorado, Idaho, Iowa, Kansas, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, and Wyoming—and up into Canada.
 He conducted 752 sittings of the people he met on his travels, exposing 17,000 sheets of film through his large-format view camera.
 Each photograph of In the American West is titled with subject’s names, locations, dates, and often an occupation.
 The resulting 1985 exhibition, In the American West, was widely regarded as a landmark work of portraiture and a definitive expression of the power of photographic art.
 Two generations later, the 124 photographs of In the American West remain some of the most important and influential portraits of the 20th century, continuing to challenge the stereotypes of the West.

 About the Amon Carter Museum of American Art